Continuous Integration and Deployment with Codeship

 That's a good start for moving into CI.
 Not only does this way of publishing prevent you from sharing a broken build, Codeship will also notify you by email if your tests fail on any commit during development; same if your build fails.

 If you want to be notified in some other way (like a message on Slack), that can be configured on the Settings page.

 However, you still have to manually merge

-master and manually bump the NPM version when you want to make a release.
+controller and manually bump the NPM version when you want to make a release.
 Some will like that level of control, and some will seek to completely automate releases and NPM version handling as well, using something like semantic-release, where the NPM version can be updated automatically because every commit message has to follow a certain template.